 We have the skills, experience and expertise to work with our clients to assist in the installation of electric vehicle charging points to help a smooth transition from fossil fuels to electric motoring.
 You can find us on the government list (click here) of approved Electric Vehicle Charge Point installers.

 The government has setup a range of grant schemes to assist with costs relating to the installation of electric vehicle charge points.
 We are government scheme approved installers, able to claim the government grants on behalf of our clients.

 Schemes Currently Available

-Workplace charging Scheme – Businesses can claim £300 per charge point socket up to a maximum 20 charge points across all sites.
+Workplace charging Scheme – Businesses can claim £350 per charge point socket up to a maximum 40 charge points per company.

 On Street Charging Scheme – Available for local authorities to assist in the cost of an on street charging point for properties without driveways.
 The grant available is 75% up to £7500.